WholeCoder/OurGame/README.md

 OurGame
 =======

-This is a 2D video game level editor created with the MonoGame framework.
+This is a 2D video game level editor created with the XNA 4.0 framework refresh.

 ---